Francis Arinze: Eucharist

-In May 2018, he addressed the ongoing controversies about granting access to the Eucharist.
-He objected to any interpretation of Pope Francis' Amoris Laetitia that would allow a Catholic remarried without an annulment to receive Communion as an act of mercy, saying that Christ saw that condition as adultery and "We cannot be more merciful than Christ."
+In May 2018, he addressed the ongoing controversies about granting access to the Holy Eucharist.
+He objected to any interpretation of Pope Francis' Amoris laetitia that would allow a Catholic remarried without an annulment to receive Communion as an act of mercy, saying that Christ saw that condition as adultery and "We cannot be more merciful than Christ."
 With respect to the proposal endorsed by many German bishops to allow the Protestant spouses of Catholics to receive communion, he said that it was not a question of "hospitality" and the celebration of Mass is "not an ecumenical service".